RJGalloway/Data-Extraction-and-Analysis-System/README.md

 1. Navigate to [Raspberry Pi OS Installer](https://www.raspberrypi.org/software/).

-..*Download the installer for your desired OS
+   Download the installer for your desired OS.